Legal Protection Insurance in France

 There are some specific points that are worth looking for though:

-- Policies may impose a maximum financial amount of cover they will provide under any circumstances.
-That may be for a specific case or perhaps within a specified time period;
+- Policies will impose a maximum financial amount of cover they will provide under any circumstances.
+That may be for a specific case or perhaps within a specified time period.
+Some of these limits are very low, so you need to check the merits of having such a policy.

 - The types of case and circumstances covered (or not) by the policy.
 In French insurance-speak, these are referred to as the applicable “domains”.
 For example, some may include motoring, property, land and defence of claims against you, whilst excluding things such as family disputes or situations where you are seeking compensation for defective goods etc.;